South-Paw/action-netlify-deploy/README.md

           comment-on-commit: true
 ```

-### Deploy drafts of pull requests and publish on release created
+### Deploying drafts of pull requests and publish on release created

 ```yaml
 name: CI